 The learning outcomes are:

-- Explain the sources and structure of nutrients, and their digestion, absorption, storage and metabolism in the human body.
+- Report the sources and structure of nutrients and their digestion, absorption, storage and metabolism in the human body.

-- Describe and explain food patterns and food choice in groups and cultures.
+- Write about food patterns and food choices in groups and cultures.

 Learning Methods